Zabzuki/omnifood/README.md

 ![](gif.gif)

-**The whole site structure is based on tutorial videos by the Udemy.com.**
+**The whole site's structure is based on tutorial videos by the Udemy.com.**